Industry-Wide Business Valuation FAQ & Glossary

 Goodwill Value — the value attributable to goodwill.

-Guideline Public Company Method — a method within the market approach whereby market multiples are derived from market prices of stocks of companies that are engaged in the same or similar lines of business and that are actively traded on a free and open market.
+Guideline Public Company Method — a method within the market approach whereby market multiples are derived.
+From market prices of stocks of companies that engages in the same or similar lines of business.
+That are also actively traded on a free and open market.

-Hypothetical Condition — That which is or may be contrary to what exists, but is supposed for the purpose of analysis.
+Hypothetical Condition — That which is or may be contrary to what exists, but suppose for the purpose of analysis.

-Income (Income-Based) Approach — a general way of determining a value indication of a business, business ownership interest, security, or intangible asset using one or more methods that convert anticipated economic benefits into a present single amount.
+Income (Income-Based) Approach — a general way of determining a value indication of a business, business ownership interest, security, or intangible asset.
+Uses one or more methods that convert anticipated economic benefits into a present single amount.

-Incremental Income — Additional income or cash flow attributable to an entity’s ownership or operation of an intangible asset being valued, as determined by a comparison of the entity’s income or cash flow with the intangible asset to the entity’s income or cash flow without the intangible asset.
-In this context, income or cash flow refers to an applicable measure of income or cash flow, such as license royalty income or operating cash flow before taxes and capital expenditures.
+Incremental Income — Additional income or cash flow is attributable to an entity’s ownership or operation of an intangible asset valued.
+As determined by a comparison of the entity’s income or cash flow with the intangible asset to the entity’s income or cash flow without the intangible asset.
+In this context, income or cash flow refers to an applicable measure of income or cash flow.
+Such as license royalty income or operating cash flow before taxes and capital expenditures.

 Internal Rate of Return — a discount rate at which the present value of the future cash flows of the investment equals the cost of the investment.

 Invested Capital — the sum of equity and debt in a business enterprise.
 Debt is typically (a) all interest-bearing debt or (b) long-term, interest-bearing debt.
-When the term is used, it should be supplemented by a specific definition in the given valuation context.
+When using the terms, they should supplement by a specific definition in the given valuation context.

 Levered Beta — the beta reflecting a capital structure that includes debt.